What is Nama Shoyu? What does Nama Shoyu mean?

 In Japanese, nama means raw (or unpasteurized) and shoyu means soy sauce.
-Nama Shoyu is raw, unpasteurized soy sauce popular amongst those following a raw food diet.
+So, Nama Shoyu is a raw, unpasteurized Japanese-style soy sauce popular amongst those following a raw and vegan food diet.

 A few very strict and pure raw foodists don't consume this nama shoyu because it isn't technically raw, but the depth of flavor it adds to dishes remains crucial to many and is regularly incorporated in the diets of raw foodists as well as in most raw food restaurants.
 Though there is some small debate in the raw food community about nama shoyu, most raw foodists will include nama shoyu in their diet as an acceptable product, especially since it is usually consumed in such small quantities.
 The presence of the living enzymes seems to supersede the heating that takes place before the culturing process.
 The same goes for foods like fermented cashew cheese, though the cashews may not be 100% fully raw, the presence of so much living enzymatic activity makes up for it, according to all but the most strict adherents of a raw food or raw vegan diet.